egrosdou01/blog.grosdouli.dev/blog/2026-01-22-capi-proxmox-cilium-sveltos/k8s-managed-clusters-capmox.md

 $ kubectl apply -f proxmox01.yaml
 ```

+If for any reason the cluster fails to get provisioned, check out the [troubleshooting insights guide](./k8s-managed-clusters-capmox-tshoot-insights.md) for common issues and solutions.

 ### Validation

 The following are only a few commands to validate the status of the cluster.